 Chicago is the third largest city in the U.S. with a population of almost 3 million people.
-The city attracts nearly 86 million visitors annually, due to the many city parks and other attractions.
+The city draws nearly 86 million visitors annually with its many city parks, museums, and other attractions.
 The city is home to the western hemisphere’s tallest skyscraper, Willis Tower (formerly the Sears Tower); the world’s largest food festival, The Taste of Chicago; and the country’s oldest public zoo, Lincoln Park Zoo.
-Chicago boasts being the first for several interesting products and inventions, such as roller skates, Cracker Jacks, and the zipper.
-The city is also highly decorated with number one rankings such as best restaurant in America, best skyline in America, and the best theater in America.
+Chicago boasts being the home for several products and inventions, such as roller skates, Cracker Jacks, and the zipper.
+Chicago is also highly decorated with number one rankings such as best restaurant in America, best skyline in America, and the best theater in America.

-Incorporated as a city in 1837, Chicago was a rapidly growing trading center due to the westward expansion in the U.S. during that time.
-Perhaps the most memorable occurrence in Chicago’s history is the Great Chicago Fire of 1871.
-Most of the city’s streets, sidewalks, and buildings, which were made of wood, perished in the fire.
-The cause of the fire was never official determined, and is considered one of the largest disasters of the 19th century in the U.S. In spite of the fire, the rebuilding of the city paved the way for Chicago’s development both in population and in its economic influence.
+Incorporated as a city in 1837, Chicago was a rapidly growing trade center due to the westward expansion in the U.S. Perhaps the most memorable occurrence in Chicago’s history is the Great Chicago Fire of 1871.
+Most of the city’s streets, sidewalks, and buildings, which were made of wood, were consumed in the fire.
+The cause of the fire was never officially determined, and is considered one of the largest disasters of the 19th century in the U.S. In spite of the fire, the rebuilding of the city paved the way for Chicago’s development both in population and in its economic influence.

 Chicago is located on the southwest shore of Lake Michigan.
 The city has a continental climate, with summer temperatures reaching as high as 96° F or higher, and winters reaching a minimum low of -15° F. The annual average temperature is 49.8° F, and the annual average precipitation is 35.82 inches.